Grammar Rules: Lay or Lie

 Let’s take a look at this interesting word pair and find out whether we should be using lay or lie based on each word’s definition.

-Dictionary.com lists 42 different definitions for the word lay.
-Of these, 28 are categorized as a verb used with an object, eight as verbs used without an object, and six are simply nouns.
-Plus, there are 15 verb phrases that use the word lay, as well as nine idioms.
+Dictionary.com lists forty-two different definitions for the word lay.
+Of these, twenty-eight are categorized as a verb used with an object, eight as verbs used without an object, and six are simply nouns.
+Plus, there are fifteen verb phrases that use the word lay, as well as nine idioms.
 This is a word that can be used in a lot of different ways!

 Let’s keep things simple by focusing on what differentiates lay from lie.

-The word lie only has 27 definitions, so that’s a relief.
-Though, that’s not taking into consideration the nine additional definitions that deal with falsehoods.
+The word lie only has twenty-seven definitions, so that’s a relief, although that’s not taking into consideration the nine additional definitions that deal with falsehoods.

 Again, we’ll keep it simple.
 Just remember that you should use the word lie when there is no object involved.

 Here are some tips to help you remember whether to use lay or lie in a sentence: